molecularmachinist/functional_sampling_tool/README.md

 pip uninstall functional_sampling_tool
 ```

 **Remember** that in this way you need to run `conda activate fst_env` once in every new terminal before using the tool.
-If you did skip the first step it will be installed in your default environment, which does not explicitly need to be activated each time.
+If you want to use this environment by default, add `conda activate fst_env` at the end of your `.bashrc`

 ## How it works